ApiRTC/web-agent/README.md

 | user_data          | data:UserData  | set user data                   |

 Note: host application must wait for having received the 'ready' message from web-agent before posting messages.

+## Sample

+Visit [sample page](https://kmoyse-apizee.github.io/web-agent/sample.html) for a demonstration of dynamic control of the i-framed web-agent app !

+The code is available in *sample/sample.html* file.